Yes, you have heard it right!

 C] Next, right click on wp-config.php file and select Code Edit.

 D] Once the file is opened, look for the following information.

 #If you want, you can copy the following text in a notepad and make the required changes.
 Further, once you locate the following text:

-ii.
-Similarly, replace the username & password, with new names.
+- II.
+Similarly, replace the username and password, with new names.